For most parents to be, planning the arrival of a baby is a time filled with happiness and anticipation.

 After the birth, the cord and placenta are examined carefully to see if there is any indication of what has caused the stillbirth.
 While testing does not always provide answers, parents may be asked if these tissues can be further evaluated in the lab.
 This can be a difficult decision to make while grieving but it has the potential to determine if there was a genetic or known reason why the stillbirth occurred.

-Other tests such as tissue sampling, ultrasounds and MRI may also be used.
-Autopsy is a big decision for grieving parents to make and they may have a lot of fear about what happens to their baby during the process.
+Other tests such as tissue sampling, ultrasounds, and MRI may also be used.
+An autopsy is a big decision for grieving parents to make and they may have a lot of fear about what happens to their baby during the process.
 Health care providers can answer any questions and allow parents to make the decision that they feel most comfortable with.

 The thought of planning a funeral for a baby can be overwhelming.
 It is a legal requirement to hold a funeral for stillborn babies and there are many services available to help parents with this.
 The hospital chaplain can arrange a service, or parents may prefer to choose a private funeral home.